 Not wanting to be left behind, JohnE McCray turned on the heat for round two and kept his scores close to, yet slightly better than, Robert Ryan as other top Masters players that we commonly see on tour slightly let up on the gas a bit.
 A number of other divisions, including Am Masters 50+ and Pro Masters Women 60+, saw some tight competition, and as players were halfway through with the event things were fairly tight.

 The final day of the event actually saw McCray three back from the best score of the day, yet once all four rounds were completed it didn’t matter – the Florida native took home first place with a five-stroke margin, making it his third win of the 2018 season.

 On the ladies’ side of things, Lesli Todd had an impressive second place finish in her division while McCoy just edged above for the win with a total of 3 down for the event.

-So often we forget that disc golf competition can be fierce at any age - it’s not just the young guns who can bomb a mile that are fun to watch.
+So often we forget that disc golf competition can be fierce at any age – it’s not just the young guns who can bomb a mile that is fun to watch.
 The true enjoyment of disc golf comes from the calculated game plans, the impressive set of skills, and the smiles you see on each player’s face as they are doing what they love!